Managing your ADHD symptoms

 How will medication be prescribed?

-You will usually be referred to our Titration Service to initiate your medication, although some doctors prefer to prescribe themselves.
+If medication is recommended, you will be referred to our Titration Service to initiate your treatment.

 If your first medication does not agree with you, or is ineffective, you may decide to try others.
 It can take up to 3 months to find a medication dose that balances maximum effectiveness in treating ADHD, while causing the fewest possible side effects.